James-xshe/OpenCVMarkTool/Readme.txt

 Add previous func,
 Read image file wisely from folder with images and txt and add the rectangle box within that image

+v2:
+Update:
+Read image file wisely from folder with images and txt and add the rectangle box within that image
+Target:
+Previous image,
+Using keyboard input to control the program,
+Delete false rectangle